Is Kodi Legal to Use?

 Ensuring That You Are Safe When Using Kodi

 Cyber security and security from copyright infringement will all be guaranteed by a VPN.
 To any Kodi use, a VPN will answer all the queries.
 Being safe here is as simple as having a Virtual Private Network.
 Nobody will be able to trace your IP address or see what you have been browsing.
 This explains why the VPN is highly recommended not only for Kodi users but for anyone who uses the internet and more to those who use public Wi-Fi.
-There are certain aspects that will be skilfully catered for by the VPN which include:
+There are certain aspects that will be skillfully catered for by the VPN, which include:

 Many people will appreciate having an add-on that allows them to stream torrent files on their Kodi.
-What they do not know is that every time they download a torrent file they add their IP address to that file’s torrent swam.
+What they do not know is that every time they download a torrent file, they add their IP address to that file’s torrent swam.
 This makes it quite easy for copyright trolls to capture the IP address and use it to track their online activities.

 Unless you have a VPN, the ISP tracks what you are doing online.
-It will then be possible to see the files you have downloaded, websites visited and content streamed.
-This has been seen to be the case regardless of the software, app, browser or device used.
+It will then be possible to see the files you have downloaded, websites visited, and content streamed.
+This has been seen to be the case regardless of the software, app, browser, or device used.

 It’s not every add-on developer who will have your interest at heart.
 Some will be out to hunt for some crucial information.
 They will thus develop malicious add-ons and offer them to unsuspecting users.
 These add-ons can then be turned into botnets.
 These are known to perform DDoS attacks on the web.
 Exodus, a popular Kodi add-on, was actually once used in such a way.
-It has since been streamlined to make it safe for Kodi users and has gained popularity across board.
+It has since been streamlined to make it safe for Kodi users and has gained popularity across the board.

 Everyone looks forward to having as many add-ons as their device and software can handle.
 This makes some go for add-ons even before they have scrutinized them simply because they have been offered for free or offer a few extra features.
 This lands the user in probably one of the biggest online threats.
 The unofficial add-ons are not Kodi sanctioned and do not pass through any formal inspection.
-What this means is that they can feed codes to the device that allows the add-ons to steal data, install malware without necessarily requesting the user’s acknowledgement.
+What this means is that they can feed codes to the device that allows the add-ons to steal data and install malware without necessarily requesting the user’s acknowledgment.